robertc11/huecoguard/README.md

   - `bias_check`
   - `hallucination_check`

-The `guardrail_check` function will return a structured response indicating the results of the specified validations.
+The `call_huecoguard_tool` function will send the request to HuecoGuard and return a structured response indicating the results of the specified validations.